PEARL HOMES are places where people care about our environment and want to do what they can to help protect our resources.

 Stormwater is not treated like your home’s wastewater.
 When pet waste is not properly disposed, it is carried by rainwater runoff directly into nearby waterbodies or into storm drains.
 Storm drains in streets and neighborhoods flow directly to a stream, river, or estuary without any treatment.
 Untreated animal fecal matter and wastes are a source of harmful bacteria and nutrients in water.
 Just as we don’t want human sewage in our water, it is important to prevent pet waste from being carried into our waterways because of negligence.

 People are at risk of getting sick from drinking or swimming in water contaminated by pet waste.
 Dogs can be significant hosts of disease causing organisms, including giardia and Salmonella, which are protozoan and bacterial infections transmitted to humans by animals.
-Our beaches in Virginia Beach have been closed due to bacteria contamination and 60% of the Lynnhaven River is closed to shellfish harvest because of bacterial contamination.
+Our ocean, bay and rivers have been closed due to bacteria contamination.
+Shellfish harvest is not permitted when bacteria levels are over the standard levels.

 The latest research: